OpenWaterFoundation/cdss-model-statemod-yampa/README.md

 CDSS is a program within the [Colorado Water Conservation Board (CWCB)](http://cwcb.state.co.us).
 The primary contact for CDSS is [Andy Moore](mailto:andy.moore@state.co.us).

 The Yampa dataset is maintained by [Wilson Water Group](http://www.wilsonwatergroup.com/) under contract with the State of Colorado and others.

+The Open Water Foundation has created this repository as a test of using GitHub for version control of a dataset and is coordinating with the CWCB and WWG to evaluate if the approach should be used by modelers.

 ## Release Notes ##